orchidsoftware/orchid.software/source/en/docs/installation.md

 php artisan serve
 ```

 Open a browser and go to `http://localhost:8000/dashboard`.
-If everything works, you will see the control panel login page.
-Later, when you are done, stop the server by pressing `Ctrl + C` in the terminal being used.
+If everything works you will see the control panel login page.
+Later you can stop the server by pressing `Ctrl + C` in the terminal.

-> **Note.** If the runtime used is configured for a different domain (for example, orchid.loc),
+> **Note.** If your runtime uses a different domain (eg. orchid.loc)
-  then the admin panel will not be available, you need to specify it in the configuration file `config/platform.php`
+  the admin panel may not be available and you need to specify your domain in the configuration file `config/platform.php`
-  or in `.env`.
+  or in `.env` file.
 This allows you to make the admin panel available on another domain or subdomain, such as `platform.example.com`.

 ## Static Resource Publishing

-By default, static files (css / js) are distributed through application routes, this is the best balance between configuration and change tracking, but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):
+By default static files (css / js) are delivering through application routes: this is the best balance between configuration and change tracking but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):

  ```php
 php artisan orchid:link